Researchers have dubbed the third Monday of January every year as Blue Monday. Today…

 Also, NOTE: Unless you’re going specifically for a creative role, stick with the professional language and cut the chat; save your winning personality for in-person.
 Using formal, positive language presents a spot-on corporate neutral that we can’t fault.

 You all know this, and yet some people still embellish the truth, only to get caught out in the interview.
 Say it how it is, and we’ll appreciate your honesty.
-If you’re worried you’re lacking experience, use what you have…translate even entry level duties into transferable skills.
-Remember: this doesn’t mean up-selling your work history until it’s completely unrecognisable for what it is.
+If you’re worried you’re lacking experience, use what you have…translate even entry-level duties into transferable skills.

-- Personal Details – We don’t need your life story, e.g. marriage/age/gender/political status/ice-cream preference.
-This is a need-to-know basis.
-Contact number, email and home address (if you don’t mind listing it) is fine.
-In addition, if you have a website or blog specific to your professional interests, we’re interested too!
+- Personal Details – This is a need-to-know basis.
+Contact number, email and home address is fine.
+In addition, if you have a website or blog specific to your professional interests – put that in!

-- Personal Statement – This can prioritise your career overview effectively and set the scene for the reader…When done right…and briefly.
+- Personal Statement – This can prioritise your career overview effectively and set the scene for the reader.

-- Education – We advise you list your most recent academic achievements, and that’s it.
-When you have 15+ years of experience, not many people are going to be wondering what grade you got for your home economics GCSE.
+- Education – We advise you to list your most recent academic achievements, and that’s it.

 - References – Are not necessary on a CV.
 If we want them, we’ll ask for them.
 Most CVs nowadays specify that any ‘references are available on request’.